usefulalgorithm/usefulalgorithm/README.md

 - _A Grisaille Wedding_, by Rainy Miller, Space Afrika
 - _The Thief Next to Jesus_, by Ka
 - _You Never End_, by Moin
-- _A Shaw Deal_, by Geologist, D.S.
-- _With Love from a Padded Room_, by Crippling Alcoholism

 </details>